tcampbell01/Asymptotic-Analysis/To do to catch up.md

 ## Done

+- [ ] Week 9 Probability Basics in zyBooks
 - [ ] Week 7: Permutations and Combinations in zyBooks
 - [ ] Week 7: Additional Topics in zyBooks